-- a) The County will provide biennial reimbursement of up to \$200 for employees in the Building Inspector I/II classifications in the Community Development Department who are required to purchase boots meeting the suitable footwear standard set by the Community Development department. - (b) On July 1 of each year, the County will provide a lump sum allowance of \$175 for certain designated classifications of employees in General Services and Weights and Measures who are required to purchase boots meeting the suitable footwear standard set by the department.
+- (a) On July 1 of each year, the County will provide a lump sum allowance of \$175 for designated classifications of employees in Environmental Health Services who are required to purchase boots meeting the suitable footwear standard set by the department. - For employees hired after on or after July 1, the County will provide reimbursement of up to \$175.
+Thereafter, the employee will receive the annual lump sum allowance on July 1 of each year. - (b) On July 1 of each year, the County will provide a lump sum allowance of \$225 for certain classifications of employees in Environmental Health Services who are required to purchase boots meeting the American National Standards Institute Z41 PT 99 PR (Puncture Resistant Standard).

-For employees hired on or after July 1, the County will provide reimbursement of up to \$175.
-Thereafter, the employee shall receive the annual lump sum allowance on July 1 of each year.
+For employees hired after on or after July 1, the County will provide reimbursement of up to \$225.
+Thereafter, the employee will receive the annual lump sum allowance on July 1 of each year.

-The department and the Auditor-Controller's Office will work to ensure that requests for reimbursement are processed within sixty (60) days from the date the employee submits the request, subject to all existing reimbursement policies.
+The department and the Auditor Controller's Office will work to ensure that requests for reimbursement are processed within sixty (60) days from the date the employee submits the request, subject to all existing reimbursement policies.